niaid/SIGNAL/README.md

-# TRIAGE
+# SIGNAL
-(**T**hroughput **R**anking by **I**terative **A**nalysis of **G**enomic **E**nrichment)
+(**S**election by **I**terative pathway **G**roup and **N**etwork **A**nalysis **L**ooping)

-The Throughput Ranking by Iterative Analysis of Genomic Enrichment (TRIAGE) platform is designed to facilitate robust hit selection from high-throughput studies.
+The Selection by Iterartive pathway Group and Network Analysis Looping (SIGNAL) platform is designed to facilitate robust hit selection from high-throughput studies.

-TRIAGE integrates analysis from protein to protein predicted interactions and statistical enrichments of known gene sets to correct for the false positive and false negative error rates that are associated with normalization methods that require arbitrary cutoffs.
-By utilizing data sorted into low, medium, and high confidence tiers the TRIAGE platform integrates the experimental readout of the analyzed study with curated knowledge of biological networks and interactions.
+SIGNAL integrates analysis from protein to protein predicted interactions and statistical enrichments of known gene sets to correct for the false positive and false negative error rates that are associated with normalization methods that require arbitrary cutoffs.
+By utilizing data sorted into low, medium, and high confidence tiers the SIGNAL platform integrates the experimental readout of the analyzed study with curated knowledge of biological networks and interactions.

-TRIAGE is best utilized as tool for selecting candidates from high-throughput studies to be further validated by rigorous low throughput follow up studies.
+SIGNAL is best utilized as tool for selecting candidates from high-throughput studies to be further validated by rigorous low throughput follow up studies.
 The analysis outputs and platform features are designed to guide prediction, analysis, and hypothesis generation from large-scale datasets that can then be tested in targeted follow up assays.

-TRIAGE is available as publicly facing website, as an R shiny app that can be run locally, and as a standalone R function.
+SIGNAL is available as publicly facing website, as an R shiny app that can be run locally, and as a standalone R function.

 ## Getting Started

-TRIAGE is available on the Internet through our [development site](https://triage.niaidawsqa.net) or/and [production site](https://triage.niaid.nih.gov/).
-TRIAGE can also be downloaded and run as a standalone application.
-The instructions below will get you a copy of TRIAGE up and running on your local machine.
+SIGNAL is available on the Internet through our [development site](https://signal.niaidawsqa.net) or/and [production site](https://signal.niaid.nih.gov/).
+SIGNAL can also be downloaded and run as a standalone application.
+The instructions below will get you a copy of SIGNAL up and running on your local machine.

 ### Prerequisites

-To run TRIAGE on your local machine, R and Rstudio should be installed and running on your machine.
+To run SIGNAL on your local machine, R and Rstudio should be installed and running on your machine.
 Instructions are available for [R installation](https://cran.r-project.org/bin/) and for [RStudio installation](https://www.rstudio.com/products/rstudio/download/).
-In addition, several R packages are also required for TRIAGE to work on your local machine.
+In addition, several R packages are also required for SIGNAL to work on your local machine.

 ```
 # To install required R packages from R commandline